dixie-chick/MechaCar_Statistical_Analysis/README.md

 ![Screen Shot 2021-06-27 at 4 32 15 PM](https://user-images.githubusercontent.com/79612565/123565950-590a7300-d773-11eb-8a16-9e7df0a49fa0.png)

 ### Key Takeaway
-Lots1 and Lots2 are in line with the mandated 100 pounds per square inch, however the variance for Lots3 exceeds the set PSI making it not compliance with design specs for MechaCar suspsension coils.
+Lots1 and Lots2 are in line with the mandated 100 pounds per square inch, however the variance for Lots3 exceeds the set PSI making it not compliant with design specs for MechaCar suspsension coils.

 ## T-Test on Suspension Coils
 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population